 It is not how the food gets metabolised in the body that mediates the dietary associations with gout, but rather how the food we eat interacts with the bacterial and fungal microbiome.
-To cause gout we essentially need to eat as if we were purposefully growing fungal yeast in our gut, which would be a diet consisting first and foremost of large amounts of alcohol and simple carbohydrates, and then easily accessible amino acids from sterile food-items such as heavily processed meat.
+To cause gout we essentially need to eat as if we were purposefully growing fungi in our gut, which would be a diet consisting first and foremost of large amounts of alcohol and simple carbohydrates, and then easily accessible amino acids from sterile food-items such as heavily processed meat.
 To be successful in our attempt to grow intestinal fungi, our diet must also simultaneously be extremely low in foods preferred by commensal bacteria such as vegetables and dairy.
-Except for directly consuming potential mycotoxin-containing foods or beverages, such as beer, it is most likely impossible to cause gout by just doing one of the before-mentioned things, like eating lots of meat, or avoiding vegetables.100)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5512154/ Fungi require just the right environment to grow and produce mycotoxin.101)https://www.intechopen.com/online-first/growth-of-fungal-cells-and-the-production-of-mycotoxins It really is a disease that is the sum of its parts, and when considering gout as being primarily caused by fungi, the connections to dietary risk factors starts to make sense, explaining previous paradoxes related to the purine-centered model.102)http://apjcn.nhri.org.tw/server/APJCN/27/6/1344.pdf
+Except for directly consuming food or beverages containing fungi or fungal metabolites, it is most likely impossible to cause gout by just doing one of the before-mentioned things, like eating lots of meat, or avoiding vegetables.100)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5512154/ Fungi require just the right environment to grow and produce mycotoxin.101)https://www.intechopen.com/online-first/growth-of-fungal-cells-and-the-production-of-mycotoxins It really is a disease that is the sum of its parts, and when considering gout as being primarily caused by fungi, the connections to dietary risk factors starts to make sense, explaining previous paradoxes related to the purine-centered model.102)http://apjcn.nhri.org.tw/server/APJCN/27/6/1344.pdf

 Another Perspective on Obesity.